 One branch of these Bowles passed through Quebec City and settled in Ontario county, Ontario and another emigrated initially to Quebec City but soon moved on to New Orleans, Louisiana.
 However, two brothers, John and Joseph Bowles, decided to stay and settle in Quebec City.

 John Bowles and Ann Mills

 Their family is listed as # 569, a party of 9, in a record of 709 families in Carlow and Wexford preparing to emigrate from Ireland to Canada in 1818*.
-It's not known what their intended destination in Canada was but their port of arrival in Canada would have been Quebec City and that was as far as they were going to get.
+It's not known if that had been their intended destination in Canada but their port of arrival in Canada would have been Quebec City and that was where they settled.

 * Return of Protestant Families preparing to emigrate from the Counties of Carlow and Wexford in the ensuing Spring.
 Refs November.
 1817.
 Ottawa Branch News, Ontario Genealogical Society, Vol. XXIX, No. 5 (September-October, 1996), pp. 162/78

 Joseph Bowles and Jane Feltus

 They were married at St. Mary's Church in Carlow town in 1808 where they also baptized their first two children by 1812.
 Three more children were born to them in Ireland between then and 1827.

 Pigot and Co.’s Provincial Directory of 1824 lists a Joseph Bowler, boot and shoemaker on Bruin Street in Carlow City.
 This is probably Joseph as he was a shoemaker and there are no other references to Bowlers in Carlow town at that time.
 See Joseph Bowles of Carlow and more on the Feltus Family of Carlow.